Uniswap/interface/README.md

 1. The variable is accessed with `process.env.SECRET_VARIABLE` ([example](https://github.com/Uniswap/mobile/blob/main/src/config.ts#L54))
 2. The variable is added to the Fastlane workflow file ([example](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml#L14))
-3. Finally you should add them into your own .env.local file and then upload them to 1Password using the command `yarn upload-env-local`.
+3. Finally you should add them into your own .env.local file and then upload them to 1Password using the command `yarn env:local:upload`.

 To understand why these steps are needed some additional reading is:

 - [Using encrypted secrets in a workflow](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow)
 - Then they are made available to the bundled code with [this Babel plugin](https://babeljs.io/docs/en/babel-plugin-transform-inline-environment-variables/)

-Developers will need to redownload the new file using `yarn download-env-local`.
+Developers will need to redownload the new file using `yarn env:local:download`.

 #### React Native